rootvc/meet/README.md

-[Root Ventures](root.vc) has a customer video conferencing app built on the [Daily](daily.co) API.
+[Root Ventures](root.vc) has a custom video conferencing app built on the [Daily](daily.co) API.
 You can use this on your own if you like.
 Fork the repo and modify to your heart's content.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+To install dependencies.

 ### `npm start`